 g) Cultural Control

 Cultural control is controlling one's own activities that could be encouraging pests breeding.
 For instance, you can make your garbage disposal better than before.
-Pruning trees to keep leaves from the roof and vacuuming the yard regularly helps keeps pests away.
+Pruning trees to keep leaves from the roof and vacuuming the yard regularly helps keep pests away.

 H) Host Resistance

 There are plant varieties that are resistant to pests.
-Growing such plants helps reduce the damage caused by pests as they naturally repel the plants without causing you extra.
+Growing such plants helps reduce the damage caused by pests, as they naturally repel the plants without causing you extra.

 ii) What is the most common way to control pests?